Make Work Pay for Everyone

 Our Accommodation for Work Project, funded by the National Lottery Community Fund, offers temporary shared accommodation and support for people who are homeless to enter or re-enter employment and training.

-Over the past year 72% of people who have accessed the project have found paid work, and three quarters of them were effected by this benefits anomaly, ending up worse off when they increased their working hours, simply because they were living in a homeless hostel.
+In 2023/24, 72% of people who accessed the project found paid work, and three quarters of them were effected by this benefits anomaly, ending up worse off when they increased their working hours, simply because they were living in a homeless hostel.
 Those effected were working in all sorts of different roles, including as support workers, dental nurses, baristas, chefs, electricians and construction workers.

 The Accommodation for Work Project has worked closely with Brighton and Hove Housing Benefit department to use Discretionary Housing Payments to prevent project residents from being financially worse off when they are working.
 However, as this is only a discretionary payment, this innovative work at the local level is not a solution to this national problem.